 Uddhav’s in-experience, political distancing of Shiv Sena defeating fight against coronavirus

 New Delhi, Apr 24: Maharashtra is facing one of its worst crisis in handling the coronavirus spread.
-The state tops the national number and the spread of the infection in Dharavi, Asia''s largest slum is not making matters easy either.
+The state tops the national number and the spread of the infection in Dharavi, Asia's largest slum is not making matters easy either.

 On the other hand, the state is also staring at a constitutional crisis as Chief Minister, Uddhav Thackeray awaits a nomination from the Governor to the legislative council.
 With elections being put off, the only option for Thackeray is to get the Governor to nominate him as an MLC.